MFEh2o/lakeLatLongFinder/README.md

 ```
 library(shiny)
-runApp("app.R"
+runApp("app.R")
 ```

-2) The easier way: visit the cloud-hosted version of the app.
-As of August 2020, you can access it [here](https://gahmkcaryinstitute.shinyapps.io/lakeLatLongFinder/)
+2) The easier way: visit the app online.
+As of August 2020, you can [access it here](https://gahmkcaryinstitute.shinyapps.io/lakeLatLongFinder/)

 ## Data sources
 The data for this app is from NHDPlus, version 2 (https://nhdplus.com/NHDPlus/NHDPlusV2_data.php).
 The datasets used are the shapefiles for the Great Lakes region and the Upper Mississippi River region.